 Even if you’re not a strong swimmer, this is a good place to splash about.
 The lagoons were designed with gentle water for swimming and official lifeguards patrol all three beaches.
 For those with families, Palawan is the best place, with plenty of amenities.

 Siloso is more action-packed, with bungee jumpers bobbing around overhead; Tanjong is where you’ll find the beach club and courting couples.
 Wading into the blue water after a busy morning in Singapore’s hustle and bustle is a totally relaxing feeling.

 When you think about it, it’s quite incredible how much is packed onto this tiny island.
-Any trip to Singapore should include a trip to its playground – embrace your childlike side and have fun, before heading back to the big city for more food and cocktails!
+Any trip to Singapore alone should include a trip to its playground – embrace your childlike side and have fun, before heading back to the big city for more food and cocktails!

 Further Things To Consider Before Any Adventure